JacquesOlivierLachaud/Website/content/home/talks.md

   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
+  archive:
+    enable: true
+    text: SEE ALL EVENTS
+    link: event/

 design:
   # Choose a view for the listings:
   #   1 = List